jckleiner/config/setup/macos-ansible/README.md

  *  TODO - git email and user config
     * git config --global user.name "John Doe"
     * it config --global user.email johndoe@example.com

+### iTerm2
+ * There is a environment variable `ITERM_PROFILE=My Custom iTerm2 Profile` which defines the current profile, useful?
+ * How to import profile via command line?
+ * Iterm2 - config, learn shortcuts, tmux? - https://stackoverflow.com/questions/22943676/how-to-export-iterm2-profiles
+### OpenJDK and Maven
+ * Downloaded and installed azul openjdk 11 (arm64) already - need to test it with Intellij- See: https://www.azul.com/downloads/?version=java-11-lts&os=macos&package=jdk and https://stackoverflow.com/questions/68358505/how-to-compile-openjdk-11-on-an-m1-macbook
+ * `maven --version` shows openjdk 17, which was installed from homebrew.
+ * TODO test if the openjdk 17 from homebrew also works and is arm64
+ * Homebrew page says we need to symlink the jdk (https://formulae.brew.sh/formula/openjdk#default)

+   `brew info openjdk` gave me this output:

+         ==> Caveats
+         For the system Java wrappers to find this JDK, symlink it with sudo ln -sfn /opt/homebrew/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk

+         openjdk is keg-only, which means it was not symlinked into /opt/homebrew, because macOS provides similar software and installing this software in parallel can cause all kinds of trouble.

+         If you need to have openjdk first in your PATH, run: echo 'export PATH="/opt/homebrew/opt/openjdk/bin:$PATH"' >> ~/.zshrc

+         For compilers to find openjdk you may need to set: export CPPFLAGS="-I/opt/homebrew/opt/openjdk/include"

+ * I think I have to delete `/Library/Java/JavaVirtualMachines/zulu-11.jdk` which is 280M and also
+ * When I set `export PATH="/opt/homebrew/opt/openjdk/bin:$PATH"`, now `java --version` gives me openjdk 17.0.1
+ * TODO which means I need to do `'export PATH="/opt/homebrew/opt/openjdk/bin:$PATH"' >> ~/.zshrc` but also need to test it with mvn and intellij

 ### VsCode
  * git push does not use ssh key